MERAJ-droid/DeFi-App/README.md

 # Decentralized Finance (DeFi) App

-A decentralized finance application built on the Ethereum blockchain, enabling users to lend, borrow, and exchange cryptocurrencies in a secure, transparent, and decentralized manner without intermediaries.
+A Decentralized Finance (DeFi) application that enables users to lend, borrow, and exchange cryptocurrencies in a secure, transparent, and decentralized manner.
+The platform leverages Ethereum and the Internet Computer blockchains, using Solidity for Ethereum smart contracts and Motoko for deploying contracts on the Internet Computer, ensuring a hybrid approach that maximizes security and scalability.
 ## Features

 - Lending & Borrowing: Securely lend or borrow cryptocurrencies directly on the blockchain.